 Karen Avino, EdD, RN, AHN-BC, HWNC-BC is a board certified advanced holistic nurse, and health and wellness nurse coach.
 Karen is a Reiki Master, and HeartMath practitioner providing stress management sessions to clients.
 With 38 years of holistic practice and teaching experiences, Karen teaches courses on Holistic Nursing and Integrative Health in both the nursing and health coaching programs at the University of Delaware.
 Currently she is researching wellness coaching effects on breast cancer survivors.
 She founded the Delaware American Holistic Nurses Association Chapter and is actively involved in engaging nurses throughout the state in holistic practice and self-care.
 Through grant funding, Karen provided a holistic nursing professional development course for nursing faculty in the State of Delaware to encourage the integration of holistic nursing into the curriculum.
 Karen’s vision is to create an educational environment where nurses develop a personal understanding of their potential as both a nurse and a human being.

-Deborah Shields, PhD, RN, CCRN, AHN-BC, QTTT-Associate Professor of Nursing, Capital University, Columbus, Ohio
+Deborah A. Shields, PhD, RN, CCRN, AHN-BC, QTTT-Associate Professor of Nursing, Capital University, Columbus, Ohio